 Frequency: Repeat these 3 consecutively, 2 x day.
 Compliance is easier if you can integrate it into a routine such as when you brush your teeth, or with regular yoga or other exercises.
 (Repeat 3 x day if you are focusing on mitochondrial function of the brain.)

-5. Chlorella: This is a nutrient dense, detoxifying algae food which also provides support for depleted mitochondria.
+5. Chlorella: This is a nutrient dense, detoxifying algae food which also provides support and detoxification to the mitochondria.
 It comes in pressed powder tablets, capsules, and loose powder.
 Because it's a food, recommendations correctly recommend a high number of tablets per day, so you may want to save the tablets for travel, and use the loose powder in foods - it combines very well with avocado in guacamole, or blueberries with yoghurt or smoothies.

 Portion suggestion: Total 2 tsp a day for at least 1 month.
-It's a good idea to continue taking chlorella on a permanent basis due to it's high nutritional value.
+It's a good idea to continue taking chlorella on a permanent basis due to it's high nutritional value and detoxification properties.

 (See chlorella recipes in "Our biological Fountain of Youth?" mitochondria blog.)